 As a result of the cat bite, our client sustained multiple bites and scratch marks over her right and left hands, and suffered from pain, bruising and swelling.
 She left Chuck & Don’s and drove herself to the Minute Clinic where she was examined and released.
 Her hands were so painful she had to use her wrists to drive, as she couldn’t grasp the steering wheel.
 At Minute Clinic, she was told that topical antibiotics were all that were needed, and she was advised to follow up with her primary care provider if symptoms did not improve.

-However, symptoms from the cat bite and being scratched worsened over the next 24 hours, so she was seen at an Urgent Care.
-An examination showed multiple puncture wounds and several scratches to both hands.
-The examination also showed redness, swelling and tenderness, and Ms. Nelson was also showing a low-grade fever.
-Ms. Nelson was told of the high risk of infections with cat bites and possible complications.
+Unfortunately, symptoms from the cat bite and being scratched worsened over the next 24 hours.
+She then went to an urgent care, where an examination showed multiple puncture wounds and several scratches to both hands.
+The examination also showed redness, swelling and tenderness, and she also had a low-grade fever.
+She was told of the high risk of infections with cat bites and possible complications.
 The PA prescribed antibiotics and told her to follow up with her primary care provider or emergency room if she developed fevers, spreading redness, increased swelling, or was unable to move her hand or fingers, as she would likely need IV antibiotics.

-Several days later, there was swelling in multiple areas of the right hand and fingers, with tenderness over the puncture wounds and over the flexor aspect of the 2nd digit into the MCP joint and proximally.
+Several days later, there was swelling in multiple areas of the right hand and fingers, with tenderness over the puncture wounds.
 She was unable to fully extend her finger due to pain.
 Given the severity of infection and possible involvement of the flexor tendon, immediate hospital admission was recommended.
 She was diagnosed with infectious flexor tenosynovitis and 2nd web space collar button infection because of being bitten by this cat.
 She was immediately started on IV antibiotics.

-Her left hand symptoms showed improvement with the antibiotics, but the infection in the right hand was critical and required surgery consisting of irrigation and debridement of her right index finger tendon sheath and 2nd webspace deep collar button abscess, with an arthrotomy and irrigation of the right index finger PIP joint.
+Her left hand symptoms showed improvement with the antibiotics, but the infection in the right hand was critical and required surgery.
 She remained hospitalized for 3 days.

 A year later, she continues to have symptoms in her right hand/finger (her dominant hand) because of being bitten and scratched by this cat, primarily due to her right thumb and right index finger.
-She notices that when it’s really cold, her right index finger will go completely numb and feel tingly and painful.
+When it’s really cold, her right index finger will go completely numb and feel tingly and painful.
 She has difficulties doing many things without pain, such as writing, as squeezing a pen is really hard and it increases her symptoms.
 She also has difficulties opening jars of food, typing, and even holding a utensil can be painful.
-She still has difficulties with brushing her teeth, washing her hair, and getting dressed are still difficult for her.
+Even brushing her teeth, washing her hair, and getting dressed are still difficult for her.